gboes/gboes.github.io/tools/ereader.md

+---
+title: digital paper - eInk for focused reading and writing
+layout: default
+permalink: /tools/ereader
+description: This little article describes how I use a Boox Max 3 in conjunction with Zotero for reading, annotating, and synchronizing a digital library (mostly pdfs).
+The setup also has great potential for writing and note taking, both by longhand and typing.
+---

 # Like paper, but digital &ndash; an eInk solution for focused reading and writing

 > This little article describes how I use a Boox Max 3 in conjunction with Zotero for reading, annotating, and synchronizing a digital library (mostly pdfs).